scapaf64-prog/my-python-games/Blitzkrieg/README.txt

 "Blitzkrieg"

 heavy "Flak"-shooter..
-Arrow Keys for move the Flak,    SPACE for fire,    ESC for exit
+Arrow Keys to move the Flak,    SPACE to fire,    ESC for exit